 This Peach Pie Filling has just the right texture for a delicious summer dessert.
 Sweet and syrupy with slices of juicy peach, this filling is going to make your pie irresistible.

 - Combine wet ingredients + corn starch.
-In a large saucepan, add the lemon juice, vanilla, cornstarch, sugars, cinnamon, and water, and then whisk.
+In a large saucepan, stir the lemon juice, vanilla, cornstarch, sugars, cinnamon, and water together with a whisk.

 - Bring to a boil.
 Over medium heat, continue to whisk the ingredients for 2-3 minutes as the filling thickens.